How to Control Speed Effectively

 Don't be relaxed, be prepared for unexpected hazards on road.

-Don't look directly on lights of on coming vehicles, it may dazzle you for a fraction of time and leading to loose control of vehicle.
+Don't look directly on lights of oncoming vehicles, it may dazzle you for a fraction of time and leading to lose control of vehicle.

 Use low beams headlights only.

 NEVER USE HIGH BEAMS LIGHTS WHEN IT IS FOGGY WEATHER.

 Use FOG lights if FOG present and makes it hard for you to see road markings.